 \subsection{Ridge Regression}

-Ridge regression adds to the loss function $\mathcal{L}(x),$ $x\in \mathbb{R}^{d}$ a penalty term in order to avoid overfitting: historical development and the applications in data science of ridge regression can be found \textit{e.g.} in \cite{Hoerl_2020, Hastie_2020}.
-This penalty term usually consists of adding the squared magnitude of the coefficients (traditionally denoted by $w$).
+Ridge regression adds to the loss function $\mathcal{L}(x),$ $x\in \mathbb{R}^{d}$ a penalty term in order to avoid overfitting.
+Historical development and applications in data science of ridge regression can be found, \textit{e.g.}, in \cite{Hoerl_2020, Hastie_2020}.
+This penalty term usually consists of adding the squared magnitude of the coefficients.
 We hereby consider an asymmetric ridge regression of the form: